dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 or more available DOTS servers through such methods as DNS SRV {{RFC2782}} or DNS Service Discovery {{RFC6763}}.

-The DOTS client's initial message to the DOTS server is over the data channel.
+The DOTS client's initial message to the DOTS server is over the signal channel.
-Using data channel semantics established in the DOTS protocol, the DOTS client learns the address of the DOTS server with which to establish a signal channel, which may or may not be the same as the DOTS server operating the data channel, as well as any additional DOTS servers with which it should establish signaling sessions.
-The DOTS server MAY redirect to a different DOTS server at this point.
+Using signal channel semantics established in the DOTS protocol, the DOTS client learns the address of the DOTS server to be used for data channel messages, which may or may not be the same as the DOTS server operating the signal channel, as well as any additional DOTS servers with which it should establish signaling sessions.

-Assuming the DOTS server authenticates the DOTS client, the DOTS client MAY at this time adjust initial configuration, including black- and white-listed prefixes or addresses.
+Assuming the DOTS server authenticates the DOTS client on the data channel, the DOTS client MAY at this time adjust initial configuration, black- and white-listed prefixes or addresses.

-Using the signal channel information learned from the data channel request, the DOTS client contacts the DOTS server over the signal channel.
+Using the data channel information learned from the signal channel request, the DOTS client contacts the DOTS server over the data channel.
 Once the DOTS client begins receiving DOTS server signals, the signaling session is active.

 ### Maintaining the Signaling Session ###